vyca2017/content/content/faq/graphcool-relation-tag-in-sdl-schemas/graphcool-relation-tag-in-sdl-schemas.md

     - kr84dktnp0
 ---

-# How can I define relations in an IDL schema file?
+# How can I define relations in an SDL schema file?

-With the [IDL schema definition language](!alias-kr84dktnp0), it's easy to describe the data model of a GraphQL project.
+With the [SDL (schema definition language)](!alias-kr84dktnp0), it's easy to describe the data model of a GraphQL project.
 Here's an example schema:

 ```graphql
 type User {